eelin9763/PhotoAlbum/README.md

         .then(json => console.log(json))
 ```

-7. 5000 titles, photoIDs, and IDs should be displayed, click on the arrows to expand and see every albumId, id, and title.
+7. An array of 5000 titles, photoIDs, and IDs should be displayed, click on the arrows to expand and see every albumId, id, and title.